You are here

 Given that the primary aim of rehabilitation is to maximise the potential to restore a client and to promote independence, where a person is experiencing difficulties in managing their normal activities of daily living, consideration must be given to the purchase of other supporting aids and or appliances.
 This empowers the client and improves their overall ability to function more independently within their family, household and community.

 Rehabilitation Coordinators must not approve household services in excess of this statutory limit.
-Further information about the approval and review of household services can be found in section 7.4 of this chapter.
+Further information about the approval and review of household services can be found in section 7.4 of this library.

 Ideally, for most clients, household services will be delivered as part of a “package of support” that may also include rehabilitation services being provided under a whole-of-person rehabilitation plan.
 This is in keeping with the department's whole of person approach to rehabilitation and allows the client's various needs to be considered and reviewed on a regular basis.
 However, the provision of household services is not dependent on participation in rehabilitation where the delegate is satisfied that there are no other needs that must be considered and addressed at a particular time.
 For example, where a client is still serving and their rehabilitation or treatment needs are being provided through the ADFRP.